Daniel-KM/Omeka-S-module-Feed/README.md

 Copyright
 ---------

-* Copyright Daniel Berthereau, 2018-2019 (see [Daniel-KM] on GitHub)
+* Copyright Daniel Berthereau, 2019-2020 (see [Daniel-KM] on GitHub)

-First version of this module was built for Daniel Berthereau for [Fondation de la Maison de Salins].
+First version of this module was built by Daniel Berthereau for [Fondation Maison de Salins].

 [Omeka S]: https://omeka.org/s